 This is incredibly important since a dog socialized within this primary socialization period will be far easier to integrate with a Maine Coon cat, than a dog that has never come into contact with a cat before.

 b) Predatory Level

-Avoid these dog breeds who are known to have high prey levels (source):
+Avoid these dog breeds that are known to have high prey levels:

 - Rhodesian Ridgeback